mbaumer/us_hep_funding/docs/_states/CT.md

 [CT-01](#CT-01)  [CT-02](#CT-02)  [CT-03](#CT-03)  [CT-04](#CT-04)  [CT-05](#CT-05)

 # CT -- Sen. Richard Blumenthal (D) and  Sen. Christopher Murphy (D)
+## Committees
+Richard Blumenthal is the #4 Democrat on the Senate Committee on Commerce, Science, and Transportation

+Christopher Murphy is the #13 Democrat on the Senate Committee on Appropriations

 ## HEP Grants
 ```
 In the past 5 years, this state has received: